bugpilot/plugin-nextjs/README.md

 Bugpilot is a platform to catch production errors in your React applications.
 You can learn more and signup for free at [https://app.bugpilot.com](https://app.bugpilot.com).

-This bugpilot plugin for Next.js (App Router) automatically captures errors in your Next.js application and sends them to your Bugpilot workspace.
+This Bugpilot plugin for Next.js (App Router) automatically captures errors in your Next.js application and sends them to your Bugpilot workspace.

 ## Usage